jonnew/cyclops/README.md

 -------------------------------------------------------------------------

-This file is part of the Cyclops Precision LED Driver Project Copyright (C) 2013 Cyclops-LED-Driver
+This file is part of the Cyclops Precision LED Driver Project.
+Copyright (C) 2013 Cyclops-LED-Driver

 -------------------------------------------------------------------------